 Purpose: This an opportunity for staff and students to network and explore opportunities of student success and academic achievement for program participants.
 Students are recruited in middle school to receive guidance and support to achieve academic success at the collegiate level through support services and mentoring.
-Department hosting and collaborators:

-ENGAGING LATINO STUDENTS FOR TRANSFER AND COLLEGE COMPLETION Attendance: NA
+ENGAGING LATINO STUDENTS FOR TRANSFER AND COLLEGE COMPLETION

+Attendance: NA